 Deploy on-premise BigQuery data export applications.
 For example, we have deployed tools like this within a client environment that remotely connects to BigQuery, exports data, and then transfers it to an on-premise location.

 Create custom "pre-processing" workflows to clean up or "fix" bad data within go-forward data, historical data, or both.

 Retain data beyond our standard data retention policy of 14 days.
 This is typically adequate when teams are pulling data into their on-premise systems.
 However, we can offer longer policies, including no expiration on how long we hold the data.
 This may be desirable for those teams that want to use us as a longer-term data lake of Adobe data.

 Undertake detailed QA/QC of data feeds to validate alignment with site tagging.

-What is is the table structure like for the loaded Adobe data?
+What is the table structure like for the loaded Adobe data?

-As part of this service we can generate a collection of database tables/views that follow Adobe packaging of data feeds.
-The following reflect the current feeds:
+As part of this service, we can generate a collection of database tables/views that follow Adobe packaging of data feeds.
+The following reflects the current feeds:

 Each of the feeds will have a source `_v1, v2, v3,...` table and a `master` view:

 This document describes in more detail how we structure the data to simply change management.